 - O2 - Treat any case of known or suspected Organophosphate or Carbamate (e.g., insecticides such as Parathion or Malathion); or nerve agent (e.g., Tabun, Sarin, Soman, VX) exposure as below: - Administer Atropine every 5 minutes, as available until lungs are clear to auscultation.
-Atropine by Mark I auto-injector #1 (adults and children weighing over 90 pounds), by AtroPen auto-injector for children, or by DuoDote. - • Adults and children > 40 kgs, give Mark I Atropine auto-injector or DuoDote - P ♦ Children weighing 20 40 kgs, give the 1.0 mg Atropen auto-injector. - P Children weighing < 20 kgs, give the 0.5 mg Atropen auto-injector. - • Follow Atropine with 2-PAM (Pralidoxime) which is Mark I auto-injector Item 2 for older children and adults.
-If DuoDote was used, no second auto-injector is needed. - Treat seizures with Diazepam Auto-injector (CANA).
+Atropine by DuoDote. - Adults and children give DuoDote - Treat seizures with Diazepam Auto-injector (CANA).